infinityworks/autovault/README.md

 # Introduction

-This project is a framework to automate the creation of a raw vault data model for a Snowflake datawarehouse that uses Data Vault 2.0 standards and rules.
+This project is a framework to automate the creation of a raw vault data model for a Snowflake data warehouse that uses Data Vault 2.0 standards and rules.

 The project generates dbt files which build the vault model through defined metadata which describes the source data.
 Along with generating the dbt files, it also generates SQL DDL statements for creating the landing / staging layer.

 The data vault entities produced are:

 - Staging enrichment layer (for hashes etc)
 - Hubs
 - Links
 - Satellites

-# Dependencies
+## Dependencies

 ## Tools

 The project relies on the following tools:

 - Python 3.8
 - dbt 1.0.3
 - dbtvault 0.8.1
 - pre-commit 2.15.0

 Optional:

 - snowsql CLI 1.2.21

 ## Connecting to Snowflake

 ### Authentication with RSA keys

 This project uses rsa keys as secure methods for authentication.
 To generate a private key edit and run the following cmd

     mkdir -p ~/.ssh/snowsql